What's the Difference between Light Roast Coffee and Dark Roast Coffee?

 Medium roast coffee starts from the end of the first crack to just the beginning of the second crack.
 Internal temperatures reach between 210°C – 220°C (410°F – 428°F).
 The medium roast coffee is the most common coffee roast being served in the United States.
 Medium roasted coffee is a compromise that often brings out the best flavors in coffees that have begun caramelization but have no chocolatey darkness to the roasted coffee bean.

 Medium roasted coffee contains a balance of the coffee beans' natural flavor without much acidity.
-You will still be able to taste the original flavor profile of the coffee, but the coffee beans' brightness will be complemented with the fuller body that is introduced through the roasting process.
+You will still be able to taste the original flavor profile of the coffee bean origin, however, the coffee beans' brightness will be complemented with the fuller body that is introduced through the roasting process.
 Medium roasted coffee lacks the grainy bitter acidity taste of the light roasts, exhibiting a more balanced flavor, aroma, and acidity.
 Medium roasted coffee beans also share in the dry and non-oily texture of the light roast.

 MEDIUM DARK ROASTED COFFEE